-We severely lack behind in using robotic devices in crop plantation.
+We severely lag behind in using robotic devices in crop plantations.
 Drones are regularly used in countries all across the globe to distribute crop seeds or spray insecticides in large areas.
 Most of the farmers and farms, though, have failed to improvise and do it mostly by hand.

 The consequence of increasing potency of Pesticides:

 While a lack of investment and various other factors affect this inability by farmers to utilize new technologies, this doesn’t mean that they are spared from the consequences.
 The spraying of pesticides by hand wearing nothing but flimsy protection masks and gloves has caused a significant negative health impact in the farmer’s lives.
 Not only are the farmers suffering, but their children and further generations are bound to be affected as well.
 Stories of children being born with congenital disabilities are becoming more and more commonplace.
 Lung and skin-related diseases appear to be on the rise as well, as reported by this study on NCBI.

 GMOs have saved millions of people from dying of poverty.
 GMOs or Genetically Modified Organisms(crops in this context) are genetically modified crop seeds that have been designed to produce better results for farmers.
 Right now, AI is helping agricultural industries develop better quality GMOs.